rosseyre/Credit-Management-Simulation-cadCAD-/README.md

 # Currents Credit-Management cadCAD
- Simulation environment for testing credit management in a mutual credit ecosystem.
+ Simulation environment with cadCAD for testing credit management in a mutual credit ecosystem.